mustafasaaed/IdentityServerCommunityTemplatePack/README.md

 OK now,How do i get started?

- First things first, we need to install the template pack so head to [VS market place](https://marketplace.visualstudio.com/items?itemName=mustafasaeed.IdentityServerTemplatePack)  and download the vsix file then close all visual studio instances and run the vsix.
+ First things first, we need to install the Community template pack so head to [VS market place](https://marketplace.visualstudio.com/items?itemName=mustafasaeed.IdentityServerTemplatePack)  and download the vsix file then close all visual studio instances and run the vsix.